ziyewang/COMEBin/README.md

 Several binning methods can generate bam files by aligning reads to contigs (such as MetaWRAP and MetaBAT), and we provide one way to generate the input files as follows.
 ### Generate bam files
-To generate bam files from sequencing reads directly, run the following script slightly modified from the "binning.sh" of MetaWRAP.
+To generate bam files from sequencing reads directly, run the script slightly modified from the "binning.sh" of MetaWRAP.
 The script supports different types of sequencing reads, and the default type is "paired" ([readsX_1.fastq readsX_2.fastq ...]).

 ```sh
 cd path_to_COMEBin